nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 2. Click on the download now button which will download the exe file.
 3. Open the exe file.
 A security warning will pop up asking if you want to run the file.
 Click `Run`.
-4. If you get any security warning windows popping up then click on `Allow this file` and Click `Ok` to add it to the exception list
+4. If you get any security warning windows popping up then click on `Allow this file` and Click `Ok` to add it to the exception list.
 5. An install window will pop up.
-Wait for it to reach 100%
+Wait for it to reach 100%.
 6. Select a destination.
 We will put this in our scratch space as we do not have admin permissions to store the program in the Program Files area.
 Once you have selected this area click on `Next`.
 7. A welcome page pops up again click on `Next`.
 8. Accept the license agreement and click `Next`.